It’s been over twenty years since my husband Isamu died.

 One thing I learned, through Isamu’s illness and death, in working with my own autoimmune condition (Hashimoto’s), and through serving thousands of clients in the subsequent years, is that something critical is missing from the way we help the chronically ill in our current medical model.

-That something that’s missing is you—the patient.
+That something that’s missing is the patient.

 All too often, treatments are based on study evidence—what worked for a small and specific group of people in a controlled setting.
 One dilemma with studies is that they are subject to a tremendous amount of translation that often gets overlooked in our desire to find validation of our beliefs and our wish for the cure-all.